-In 2018, the shareholders of the Company approved the creation of the LTIP, which included the passing of an ordinary resolution to ratify and approve the adoption of the Option Plan.
-The purpose of the LTIP is to advance the interests of the Company by (i) encouraging senior management and key employees to think like long-term owners and act in the long-term best interests of the Company; (ii) aligning the interests of participants with those of the Company's shareholders; and (iii) enhancing the Company's ability to attract, retain, motivate and reward senior management and key employees.
+The purpose of the LTIP is to advance the interests of the Company by (i) encouraging senior management and key employees to think like longterm owners and act in the long-term best interests of the Company; (ii) aligning the interests of participants with those of the Company's shareholders; and (iii) enhancing the Company's ability to attract, retain, motivate and reward senior management and key employees.

 Administration and Eligibility: The LTIP is administered by the Board, which may delegate this responsibility to a committee of the Board.
-The Board, in its sole discretion, shall from time to time designate the executive officers or employees to whom options shall be granted under the Option Plan.
+The Board, in its sole discretion, shall from time to time designate the executive officers or employees to whom options shall be granted under the LTIP.

-Amendment: The Option Plan may be amended by the Board at any time in its sole discretion subject to compliance with applicable laws and the rules of the TSX or other applicable regulatory bodies and without the consent of participants, provided that, in the case of an amendment or revision, it would not materially adversely affect the rights of any participant.
-Notwithstanding the foregoing sentence, subject to the rules of the TSX or other applicable regulatory bodies, the Board may, from time to time, in its absolute discretion and without shareholder approval, make the following amendments to the Option Plan or any outstanding option:
+Amendment: The LTIP may be amended by the Board at any time in its sole discretion subject to compliance with applicable laws and the rules of the Toronto Stock Exchange ("TSX") or other applicable regulatory bodies and without the consent of participants, provided that, in the case of an amendment or revision, it would not materially adversely affect the rights of any participant.
+Notwithstanding the foregoing sentence, subject to the rules of the TSX or other applicable regulatory bodies, the Board may, from time to time, in its absolute discretion and without shareholder approval, make the following amendments to the LTIP or any outstanding option:

-- · any amendment to the vesting and assignability provisions; - any amendment regarding the effect of cessation of a participant's employment or engagement; - any amendment which accelerates the date on which any option may be exercised under the Option Plan; - any amendment to the definition of an eligible person under the Option Plan; - any amendment to add provisions permitting a form of financial assistance and any amendment to the cash settled awards or clawback provisions which are adopted; - any amendment necessary to comply with applicable law or the requirements of the TSX or any other regulatory body having authority over the Company, the Option Plan or the shareholders; - any amendment of a "housekeeping" nature, including, without limitation, to clarify the meaning of any existing provision of the Option Plan, correct or supplement any provision of the Option Plan that is inconsistent with any other provision of the Option Plan, correct any grammatical or typographical errors or amend the definitions in the Option Plan; - any amendment regarding the administration of the Option Plan; and - any other amendment that does not require the approval of the shareholders pursuant to the amendment provisions of the Option Plan.
+- any amendment to the vesting and assignability provisions; - any amendment regarding the effect of cessation of a participant's employment or engagement; - any amendment which accelerates the date on which any option may be exercised under the LTIP; - any amendment to the definition of an eligible person under the LTIP; - any amendment to add provisions permitting a form of financial assistance and any amendment to the cash settled awards or clawback provisions which are adopted; - any amendment necessary to comply with applicable law or the requirements of the TSX or any other regulatory body having authority over the Company, the LTIP or the shareholders; - any amendment of a "housekeeping" nature, including, without limitation, to clarify the meaning of any existing provision of the LTIP, correct or supplement any provision of the LTIP that is inconsistent with any other provision of the LTIP, correct any grammatical or typographical errors or amend the definitions in the LTIP; - any amendment regarding the administration of the LTIP; and - any other amendment that does not require the approval of the shareholders pursuant to the amendment provisions of the LTIP.

-Shareholder approval of such amendments will be required to: i) increase the maximum number of shares that may be issuable; ii) reduce the exercise price of options except where such reductions are specifically required by the Option Plan; iii) extend the expiry date of options, unless such extension is required as a result of a black-out period; iv) increase the maximum number of shares that may be issuable to insiders; or v) amend the amendment provisions of the Option Plan.
+Shareholder approval of amendments will be required to: i) increase the maximum number of shares that may be issuable; ii) reduce the exercise price of options except where such reductions are specifically required by the Option Plan; iii) extend the expiry date of options, unless such extension is required as a result of a black-out period; iv) increase the maximum number of shares that may be issuable to insiders; or v) amend the amendment provisions of the Option Plan.